 The Zero Carbon Step Code

-British Columbia's Energy Step Code sets minimum energy performance requirements for new construction, and the City of Victoria has already adopted the Zero Carbon Step Code for new multi-unit residential buildings six storeys and under, effective July 2024.
-Vancouver continues to increase its energy requirements with each building code cycle.
-For new custom homes, this means air-tightness testing, mechanical heat recovery ventilation, and envelope performance documentation are now standard parts of a permit application rather than optional upgrades.
+BC's Energy Step Code sets minimum energy performance requirements for new construction, and Vancouver continues to increase its requirements with each building code cycle.
+For new custom homes, air-tightness testing, mechanical heat recovery ventilation, and envelope performance documentation are now standard parts of a permit application rather than optional upgrades.
 An energy advisor's compliance report is required at permit submission for most new residential construction.
+This is not a burden specific to Vancouver — it is the current standard for building well anywhere in BC, and a well-designed home in this climate should exceed it comfortably.